-5.5 The Application Site is located within a built-up, primarily residential, area and located within Green Belt.
+5.6 The Application Site is located within a built-up, primarily residential, area and located within Green Belt.

-5.6 The Government's policy approach to development in the Green Belt is set out in section 13 of the NPPF (December 2023).
+5.7 The Government's policy approach to development in the Green Belt is set out in section 13 of the NPPF (December 2024).
 The Government attaches "great importance" to Green Belts.
 The fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open.
 The essential characteristics of Green Belts are their openness and their permanence.
 In Green Belt terms, development effectively falls into one of two types: development that is inappropriate in Green Belt and development that is not inappropriate (or to put it in more simple terms, development that is inappropriate and development that is appropriate).
 Inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in "very special circumstances".

-5.7 The purposes of including land in Green Belt are: (i) to check the unrestricted sprawl of large built-up areas; (ii) to prevent neighbouring towns merging into one another; (iii) to assist in safeguarding the countryside from encroachment; (iv) to preserve the setting and special character of historic towns; and (v) to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
+5.8 The purposes of including land in Green Belt are: (i) to check the unrestricted sprawl of large built-up areas; (ii) to prevent neighbouring towns merging into one another; (iii) to assist in safeguarding the countryside from encroachment; (iv) to preserve the setting and special character of historic towns; and (v) to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.

-5.8 Once Green Belts have been defined, local planning authorities should plan positively to enhance the beneficial use of Green Belts, such as retaining and enhancing landscapes, visual amenity, and biodiversity; and improving damaged and derelict land.
+5.9 Once Green Belts have been defined, local planning authorities should plan positively to enhance the beneficial use of Green Belts, such as retaining and enhancing landscapes, visual amenity, and biodiversity; and improving damaged and derelict land.

-5.9 The NPPF advises local planning authorities that they should regard the construction of all new buildings as inappropriate development in Green Belt.
-There are however exceptions, as set out in paragraph 154 of the NPPF and within paragraph 6.18 of the Hillingdon Local Plan Part 2 (2020).
-This includes exception d) the replacement of a building, provided the new building is in the same use and not materially larger than the one it replaces, and exception g) limited infilling or the partial or complete redevelopment of previously developed land, whether redundant or in continuing use (excluding temporary buildings), which would not have a greater impact on the openness of the Green Belt than the existing development.
+5.10 The NPPF advises that development in the Green Belt is inappropriate unless one of the exceptions as set out in paragraph 154 applies.
+They include (d) the replacement of a building, provided the new building is in the same use and not materially larger than the one it replaces; and (g) the redevelopment of previously developed land, whether redundant or in continuing use (excluding temporary buildings), which would not cause substantial harm to the openness of the Green Belt.